 Extending to almost the entire length of the South Island, the Southern Alps mountain range is the highest in Australasia.
 It is home to Aoraki/Mount Cook

 , Mt Aspiring, Mount Tutoko, along with various other mountains, glacial lakes and forested wonders.

 Tiritiri Matangi Island

 Located on New Zealand’s Hauraki Gulf, Tiritiri Matangi Island is an incredible wildlife sanctuary that’s home to various native and coastal birds.
 It is a predator-free island, where a number of threatened and endangered species have been introduced and protected from extinction.

 to soak up this coastal gem.
-Seals love lounging around Cape Palliser’s rugged beaches.
-If you want to get your heart racing, hike up the stone steps that lead to the lighthouse: the breathtaking views are guaranteed to leave a lasting impression.
+Wildlife lovers should keep an eye out for the seals that lounge around Cape Palliser’s rocky beaches.
+If you want to get your heart racing, hike up the stone steps that lead to the lighthouse – the breathtaking views are guaranteed to leave a lasting impression.